frasermarlow/singer-getting-started/README.md

 So we now have a small config.json file and a larger catalog.json file, which you can open in your favorite editor or in this collapsable [JSON explorer](http://www.bodurov.com/JsonFormatter/).
 The Singer documentation can help you understand how catalog files are structured.

-One challenge with Singer catalog files is that they often default to loading nothing and expect you to explicitly check off the tables or data types you want, so we need to edit the catalog.json file and select which "streams" we want to activate.
-We do this by adding the property `"selected": true` to the stream’s _metadata_ object.
+One challenge with Singer catalog files is that they often default to loading nothing and expect you to explicitly check off the tables or data types you want, so we need to edit the catalog.json file and select which data streams we want to activate.

+Streams are the sub-categories of data that we want to extract.
+So in a CRM system, we migh thave one 'stream' for accounts, one for contacts, one for orders etc.

+We select streams to replicate by adding the property `"selected": true` to the stream’s _metadata_ object.
 For this example, we can browse through the catalog.json file until we find the stream's `metadata` array, then append the `"selected": true`   key/value pair to the metadata object for each stream we want to import:

 ```
 "metadata": [